How to do Web Scraping with Puppeteer and NodeJS

 We'll see later how this will be helpful for us.

-As you already know, Puppeteer offers multiple features to interact with the target site and browser.
-But assume that you want to do something different.
-Something that you can run with Javascript directly on the browser.
-How can you do that?
+You already know that Puppeteer offers multiple features to interact with the target site and browser.
+Say you want to try something different, though.
+For example, a feature that runs with JavaScript directly on the browser.
+How to do that?

 const storageItem = await page.evaluate("JSON.parse(localStorage.getItem('ytidb::LAST_RESULT_ENTRY_KEY'))");